Yarnemeuris/filament-dryer/README.md

 # filament-dryer
-A simple filament dryer for drying 1kg spools of filament.
+A simple filament dryer for drying 1 kg spools of filament.
+It's based around an Ender 3 heater and fan, combined with a PCB and another sensor.
+All controlled via Klipper.
+More information on CAD, firmware and the PCB is available in the folders.